WillNickols/environmental_methods_comparison/workflows/assembly_workflow_metaSPADES/README.md

 - If the bin has a Mash distance less than 0.05 from an SGB, less than 0.15 from a GGB, or less than 0.3 from a FGB, assign it to that bin
 - Otherwise, recluster all remaining bins into SGBs based on a 0.05 Mash threshold

+Because of the memory and time requirements of metaSPADES, some samples failed to assemble, so those were excluded from the merged output by running `assembly_workflow_cleanup.py` after `assembly_workflow.py`.

 # Versioning

 - SPADES: 3.15.4